aireuhl/ed/advising.md

 ## SPRING 2019

 In the first week of spring term, I met with Professor Miriam Posner to discuss my portfolio status as well as ask questions about my DH capstone project.
 I also quickly took advantage of various programs offered in the IS Lab by both Diana Ascher and Snowden Becker.
-As the quarter continues, I imagine I will have additional meetings with Professor Posner about my capstone and with Professor Sarah T. Roberts about README as well as my immediate professional goals.
+As the quarter continues, I imagine I will have additional meetings with Professor Posner about my capstone and with Professor Sarah T. Roberts about README as well as, with both, my immediate professional goals.
 I will also, most likely, meet with several other faculty members and peers to discuss class assignments, personal writing projects, and upcoming job applications before leaving UCLA.

 ---